Your inpatient stay

 All our rooms are equipped with a television.

-A 3-day wireless Internet access card can be purchased at the Reception.
+A 3-day wireless internet access card can be purchased at reception.
 You need to have your own laptop that is wireless enabled.

-A hairdresser attends fortnightly if required and a podiatrist is available by appointment.
-Appointments for both can be made through your nurse.
+If required, a podiatrist is available by appointment.
+Appointments can be made through your nurse but are paid for privately.

 Mail is delivered each day.
 Letters arriving after your discharge will be re-addressed to your destination.